 MLS 21713974 Offered at $399,000

 Beautifully appointed 4 bedroom 2.5 bath home in popular Glacier Commons.
-Vaulted ceilings, Open Floor Plan, some Hardwood flooring and Gas Range with 2 ovens.
+Vaulted ceilings, Open Floor Plan, some Hardwood flooring in the kitchen thanks to Diamond Coating Epoxy Flooring Kitchener and Gas Range with 2 ovens.
 All bedrooms are on the main floor, including a large master suite with walk in closet and large tub.
 Large bonus room above garage, nicely Landscaped with underground sprinklers and fenced for your furry friends.

 More info and more photos…click here or call Brian at 406.250.7311 for your private showing of this fabulous property.